What is the Difference Between a Crow and a Raven

 Social Groups

-Crows tend to form large groups while ravens tend to form pairs.
+Ravens, while they can be social, are typically more solitary or found in pairs, especially during breeding season.
 In fact, living as a group, known as and “unkindness” or “conspiracy,” has actually been found to increase stress levels in ravens.
-A group of crows is known as a murder.

 Related